emreokcular/emreokcular/README.md

 I'm Emre.
 Here are a few facts about me:

-- 🎓  I have recently graduated from Master of Science in Data Science at University of San Francisco.
+- 👨‍💻  I'm currently working at Google as a ML Cloud Solutions Architect.
 - 📍  I'm based in San Francisco.
-- 👨‍💻  I'm currently working at Capgemini as a Senior Data Scientist and Machine Learning Engineer Consultant.
-- 💻  I worked as a Software Engineer in real-time streaming analytics for more than 3 years.
+- 🎓  I graduated from Master of Science in Data Science at University of San Francisco.
 - 🎓  I have a Bachelor's Degree in Computational and Applied Mathematics.
 - 🎭  I'm interested in any form of art.
 - ⚡  Fun fact: I am still undefeated at foosball !